-- 1. Academic criteria, generally as indicated by a calculated admission average and the completion of prerequisite courses, are the primary basis for determining admissibility to direct-entry undergraduate programs.
-However, with the approval of Senate, faculties and programs may elect to use Broad-Based Admission or other criteria to select from applicants whose admission average meets or exceeds faculty or program thresholds for admission which may vary from year to year. - 2.
-An admission average or interim admission average will be calculated where all Grade 12 courses required for admission have been completed or are inprogress and all required verifiable or official final or interim course grades are available to the University.
+1. Academic criteria, generally as indicated by a calculated overall admission average, a core admission average, and the completion of prerequisite courses, are the primary basis for determining admissibility to direct-entry undergraduate programs.
+However, with the approval of Senate, faculties and programs may elect to use Broad-Based Admission or other criteria to select from applicants whose admission average meets or exceeds faculty or program thresholds for admission which may vary from year to year.